louisdante9/stack-overflow-lite-/README.md

 # stack-overflow-lite-
-this is a lite version  ofthe stackover web project
+this is a lite version of the stackoverflow web project